AlexeyPechnikov/gis-snippets/ParaView/ProgrammableSource/README.md

-# How to load data into ParaView using it's ProgrammableSource data source
+## How to load data into ParaView using it's ProgrammableSource feature

 There are some different ways to enhance ParaView features by custom Python code: